Trade directory · Covington metro · Kentucky

 1

-Document 4 years HVAC experience or complete approved apprenticeship program.
-Gather employment records, training certificates, and supervisor verification letters.
+Document 4 years of HVAC experience through employment records or complete approved apprenticeship program.
+Submit verification forms from employers or training providers.

 2